rcompos/cowsaid/README.md

 * Environemntally variable: export GO111MODULE=on

-To run Cowsayer as a Go executable, follow these steps to build the binary.
+To run Cowsaid as a Go executable, follow these steps to build the binary.
 Note that the default dataset is 4082 lines.

-1. __Change to the cowsayer directory.__
+1. __Change to the cowsaid directory.__

         $ go version
         $ export GO111MODULE=on
-        $ cd path/to/cowsayer
+        $ cd path/to/cowsaid

 2. __Build the application binary.__